 Another one of the beautiful places to visit in Jodhpur is the Balsamand Lake.
 Located 5 km away from the city on the Jodhpur-Mandore road, the lake and the surrounding gardens make for an ideal retreat into a serene environment.
 Although it was designed as a water reservoir to provide water to Mandore, it now serves the purpose of a wonderful picnic spot.
 The restaurant in the gardens provides beautiful views of the lake, and the natural beauty of the place makes it a must visit place for all tourists.

 Located at the foothills of Mehrangarh Fort, Rao Jodha Desert Rock Park is a magnificent garden.
 In the months of July to October, the park comes alive with lush green grass.
 The best time to visit the park is between October and July as the weather is quite pleasant and the dry weather gives a golden shade to the vegetation in the park.
 The park is open throughout the day, and one can spend a few hours in the park as it is easy to get lost in its beauty.

 Located 5 km away from Jodhpur city, the Mandore gardens house cenotaphs of Jodhpur’s former rulers.
 These are a little different from the usual cenotaphs typical to Rajasthan as they are built along a Hindu temple.
 The early morning sunshine casts an enchanting spell around the gardens.
 It is a nice picnic spot, with the ruins of the Mandore fort nearby also worth seeing.

 6. Clock Tower

-The Ghanta Ghar of the Clock Tower is an important sightseeing place in Jodhpur.
+The Ghanta Ghar or the Clock Tower is an important sightseeing place in Jodhpur.
 Built in the early 1900s, the tower provides stunning views of the city.
-It is a famous landmark of the old city, and the Sardar market around the tower offers tourists a wide range of handicrafts, spices, saris etc. to look at.
+It is a famous landmark of the old city, and the Sardar market around the tower offers tourists a wide range of handicrafts, spices, saris etc. to shop for.

 Some other interesting places to visit in Jodhpur